Boost your body's oxygen saturation for maximum sleep recovery

 How to increase your oxygen levels while you sleep

-There are many ways for you to boost your oxygen saturation in a natural way.
-Many of them cost little to no money.
+There are many ways for you to naturally boost your oxygen saturation, and many of them cost little to no money.
 Developing good habits during the day that promote a healthy intake of oxygen can often set you up for success when it’s time to fall asleep.

 Here are a few strategies.